-- (a) GENERAL AUTHORITY.-To ensure the resiliency of the space transportation infrastructure of the United States, the Secretary of Transportation may make project grants to sponsors as provided in this chapter. - (b) LIMITATIONS.-The Secretary may make a project grant under this chapter only if- - (1) at least 10 percent of the total cost of the project will be paid by the private sector; and - (2) the grant will not be for more than 50 percent of the total cost of the project.
+(a) GENERAL AUTHORITY.-To ensure the resiliency of the space transportation infrastructure of the United States, the Secretary of Transportation may make project grants to sponsors as provided in this chapter.

+(b) LIMITATIONS.-The Secretary may make a project grant under this chapter only ifproject will be paid by the private sector; and (2) the grant will not be for more than 50 percent of the total cost of the project.